loning/the-math/docs/psi-collapse-zfc/index.md

 ## Reconstructing Set Theory through Collapse-Aware Metamathematics

-This comprehensive work examines ZFC (Zermelo-Fraenkel set theory with Choice) through the lens of consciousness collapse, revealing how the most fundamental mathematical framework emerges from and is limited by the very consciousness it tries to exclude.
-Through 16 chapters, we journey from the rigid formalism of ZFC to a new mathematical language that acknowledges consciousness as primary.
+This comprehensive work examines ZFC (Zermelo-Fraenkel set theory with Choice) through the lens of observer collapse, revealing how the most fundamental mathematical framework emerges from and is limited by the very observer it tries to exclude.
+Through 16 chapters, we journey from the rigid formalism of ZFC to a new mathematical language that acknowledges observer as primary.

 ## Overview

 Starting from the principle ψ = ψ(ψ), this work demonstrates that:
-- ZFC is not foundational but emerges from consciousness patterns
+- ZFC is not foundational but emerges from observer patterns
 - Set theory's limitations arise from denying its own origin in awareness
 - A new mathematics is possible that includes rather than excludes the observer
 - Collapse-Set Theory (CST) offers a post-ZFC framework for living mathematics